beatrizlasherasmas/beatrizlasherasmas.github.io/_pages/about.md

 // limit: 3 # leave blank to include all the blog posts
 ---

-Hi,
 I am a PhD Candidate at the <a href='https://staatswissenschaft.univie.ac.at/en/about-us/scientific-staff/beatriz-lasheras-mas/'>Department of Government,  University of Vienna</a>.

 I study how people perceive political actors and events, how these perceptions shape their attitudes and behaviour, and the implications for political representation and accountability.

 My approach is comparative, with a geographical focus on European democracies.
 I employ quantitative methods, particularly cross-sectional and panel survey data, and survey experiments.